emifirmat/wine_stock/README.md

 ## 📜 License

-This project is shared for portfolio and educational purposes only.
+This project is shared for **portfolio and educational purposes** only.
-Commercial use or redistribution requires permission.
+Commercial use or redistribution requires explicit permission.

 ---